 466 West Lake Dr., Montauk

-Father-and-son duo Eric and Adam Miller just opened this eatery in Montauk–and we’re already hearing good things.
+Father-and-son duo Eric and Adam Miller opened this eatery in Montauk in recent years–and we've heard nothing but good things.
 Eric (chef) sources local seafood and meats to create his dishes, which he whips into small plates and crudo, with a few larger selections, while Adam mixes specialty cocktails.

 440 W. Lake Dr., Montauk